KushGuptaRH/MOVEit-Response/collections/kushguptarh/moveit_response/README.md

  3. [Apply the first May 31 Patch - available with v12.1 or later](https://community.progress.com/s/article/MOVEit-Transfer-Critical-Vulnerability-31May2023)

  4. Verification
-    - To confirm the files have been successfully deleted and no unauthorized accounts remain, follow steps 2a again.
+    - To confirm the files have been successfully deleted and no unauthorized accounts remain, follow step 2 again.
 If you do find indicators of compromise, you should reset the service account credentials again.

  5. Refer to MOVEit Transfer Critical Vulnerability – [CVE-2023-35708](https://community.progress.com/s/article/MOVEit-Transfer-Critical-Vulnerability-15June2023) (June 15, 2023) to apply the next vulnerability fixes.